Skip to main content

 II Corinthians 12:9 says, “My grace is sufficient for you, for power is perfected in weakness.
 Most gladly, therefore, I will rather boast about my weaknesses, that the power of Christ may dwell in me.”

 On vacation with my family, my daughters went wild taking hundreds of pictures.
-Some of the family, some of the countryside, and a whole bunch of themselves in a variety of poses both flattering and unflattering.
+Some of the family, some of the countryside, and a whole bunch of themselves in a variety of poses, both flattering and unflattering.

 A Divine Revelation

 As I looked through all of the pictures my girls took, their vulnerability and transparency in capturing their less-than-perfect moments touched me deeply.
 If I could see God’s photo album of me, I imagine it would be filled with less-than-perfect images of my life.
-That, if I had a say, would be deleted, sent to the recycle bin, or thrown in the trash.
+Sadly, if I had a say, they would be deleted, sent to the recycle bin, or thrown in the trash.
 Yet incredibly, these less-than-perfect pictures are the greatest example of the unconditional love that God has for me and the power of Christ to transform me.
 They serve as a reminder of where I’ve been, what I’ve been forgiven for, and what I’ve been redeemed from.
-No, they’re not flattering to my fleshly ego, but they are powerful because they clearly demonstrate what God can do with a messy and ordinary life like mine and isn’t that what pictures are for.
+No, they’re not flattering to my fleshly ego, but they are powerful because they clearly demonstrate what God can do with a messy and ordinary life like mine, and isn’t that what pictures are for?

 A Divine Challenge